Cauliflower Fried Rice

 This post may contain affiliate links.
 See my disclosure policy.

 I make this cauliflower fried rice all the time because it actually tastes good.
-The trick is getting a fluffy rice-like texture while cooking off the typical cauliflower flavor and smell.
+The trick is getting a fluffy rice-like texture while cooking off that typical cauliflower smell.
 It's my favorite low carb alternative to traditional fried rice.

-Cauliflower fried rice is a go-to keto alternative to the classic Chinese favorite.
-Swap cauliflower rice for regular white rice and you seriously cut back on the carbs without sacrificing flavor or texture.
-The way I cook it in this recipe, you hardly notice the switch.
-It’s a great side dish to go along with broccoli & beef or teriyaki chicken.
+This is a go-to keto side dish in my house.
+Swap riced cauliflower for white rice and you seriously cut the carbs without losing flavor or texture.
+The way I cook it, you hardly notice the switch.

 Want to drop the carbs even more?
 Decrease or omit the carrot and bell peppers.
 Without the carrot and bell peppers, each serving is 5.3 net carbs and 8.4 total carbs.